 In accordance with Section 6.3.2 of the MSHCP, Additional Survey Needs and Procedures, additional surveys may be needed for certain species in order to achieve coverage for these species.
-The query of the RCA MSHCP Information Map and review of the MSHCP determined that the project site is not located within any designated survey areas and no further surveys related for Section 6.3.2 species are required.
+The query of the RCA MSHCP Information Map and review of the MSHCP determined that the project site is located within the designated survey area for burrowing owl as depicted in Figure 6-4 within Section 6.3.2 of the MSHCP.
+No other special-status wildlife species surveys were identified.